This is the most comprehensive guide to pain and suffering settlements online.

 Claims adjusters use a range when placing a value on the pain and suffering component in an injury case.
 For example, an adjuster may say that the pain and suffering of a typical broken wrist in a Florida injury case is between $35,000 and $70,000.

-Though there is no exact standard for measuring pain and suffering, attorneys and adjusters have a good idea of the full value pain and suffering by looking at past Florida jury verdicts and settlements.
+There is no exact standard for measuring pain and suffering.
+However, accident attorneys and adjusters have a good idea of the full value pain and suffering.
+They know these values by looking at their own (or others’) past Florida jury verdicts and settlements.

 The pain and suffering amount should be fair and just in the light of the evidence.

+Often times, yes.
+But not always.
 Pain and suffering is one of the 76 Important factors affecting injury claims and settlements.
-However, pain and suffering damages are often the largest part of a settlement.
+Pain and suffering damages are often the largest part of a settlement.

 Just because you have the same injury you should not think that you are going to get the same settlement as someone you know or another’s settlement that you read about in the media.